SBSTN540/twitter-ios/README.md

 - [x] User stays logged in across restarts.
 (1pt)
 - [x] User can view tweets with the user profile picture, username, and tweet text.
 (6pts)

+Part 2
+-[x] User can compose a tweet.
+-[x] User can favorite a tweet.
+-[x] User can retweet a tweet.

 The following **bonus** features are implemented:

 - [x] User can pull to refresh.
 (1pt)